-Instant Pot Cherry Delight Cheesecake Recipe – ultra creamy and irresistible vanilla cheesecake with cherry pie topping.
+Instant Pot Cheesecake Recipe – the best creamy and irresistible vanilla cheesecake with cherry pie topping.
 Perfectly cooked in the pressure cooker!

 One of my favorite and most impressive things to make in the Instant Pot pressure cooker is definitely cheesecake.
 You see, cheesecake is my thing.
 It’s our favorite dessert and over the years, I perfected my go-to recipe.
 Even my crust is perfect.
 It doesn’t crumble and fall apart.
 The fact that I can make an absolutely perfect creamy and light cheesecake in my IP, blows my mind every time.

 This Instant Pot Cheesecake is so easy to make, you don’t need any special tricks to make it, each slice is tall and creamy and the whole thing is gorgeous topped with cherry pie filling.
 My fail-proof crust lets you lift the whole cheesecake off the pan!